kedro-org/kedro/docs/source/starters/new_project_tools.md

 ### Data Structure

-The Data Structure tool provides a standardised folder hierarchy for your project data, which includes predefined folders such as raw, intermediate, and processed data, as determined by [data engineering convention](https://docs.kedro.org/en/stable/faq/faq.html#what-is-data-engineering-convention).
+The Data Structure tool provides a local standardised folder hierarchy for your project data, which includes predefined folders such as raw, intermediate, and processed data, as determined by [data engineering convention](https://docs.kedro.org/en/stable/faq/faq.html#what-is-data-engineering-convention).
-This is crucial if you want to include an example pipelines during the creation of your project as it can not be omitted from the tool selections.
+This is crucial if you want to include example pipelines during the creation of your project as it can not be omitted from the tool selections.
-Moreover, it will help you in maintaining a clean and organised data workflow, with clear separation of data at various processing stages.
+Kedro's capabilities extend far beyond local data storage.
+Kedro seamlessly integrates with Data Lakes and various databases through fsspec URIs, catering to the needs of professional teams that store their data in blob/object storage or databases.
 We believe a well-organised data structure is key to efficient data management, allowing for scalable and maintainable data pipelines.
 You can learn more about Kedro's recommended [project directory structure](https://docs.kedro.org/en/stable/get_started/kedro_concepts.html#kedro-project-directory-structure).

 ### PySpark